List of University at Buffalo people

 This is a list of people connected to the University at Buffalo.
 There are more than 260,000 living alumni of UB.
-Notable alumni include the CEO's of Paramount Pictures and A+E Networks, two NASA astronauts, a recipient of the Edward R. Murrow Award, and a former prime minister.
-UB is one of the only two institutions of higher learning in the United States which were founded by a U.S. President (Millard Fillmore), with the other one being the University of Virginia.
+Notable alumni include the CEOs of Paramount Pictures and A+E Networks, two NASA astronauts, a recipient of the Edward R. Murrow Award, and a former prime minister.
+UB is one of the only two institutions of higher learning in the United States which were founded by a U.S. president (Millard Fillmore), the other being the University of Virginia.

 Notable faculty

 This list includes both present and former faculty members.